Phoenix (Rita Ora album): Singles

 "Your Song" was released on 26 May 2017 as the album's lead single.
 The song peaked at number seven on the UK Singles Chart, becoming Ora's ninth single to reach the top ten in the UK.
 "Anywhere" was released on 20 October 2017 as the second single from the album.
 The song reached number two in the UK.

 "Girls", featuring Cardi B, Bebe Rexha and Charli XCX, was released on 11 May 2018.
 Ora performed the song live for the first time at the 2017 BBC Radio 1's Big Weekend, one year before its official release.
 "Let You Love Me" was released as the album's fourth single on 21 September 2018.
 Reaching a peak of number four, it made Ora the first British female solo artist with thirteen top ten songs in the UK.
-The fifth and final single, "Only Want You" was released on 1 March 2019 with a feature from American rapper 6lack.
+The fifth and final single, "Only Want You" was released on 1 March 2019 with a feature from 6lack.

 Other songs

 "Lonely Together" was released on 11 August 2017 as a joint single from Avicii's EP, Avīci (01).
 The song reached number four on the UK Singles Chart.
 "For You" was released with Liam Payne on 5 January 2018 as the lead single from the Fifty Shades Freed soundtrack.
 The song peaked at number eight in the UK.

-On 14 November 2018, Ora released the song "Velvet Rope" as first promotional single from the album.
-It's official lyric video was released the next day.
+During November 2018, Ora released three promotional singles from the album, "Velvet Rope", "Cashmere" and "Falling to Pieces".

-On 19 November 2018, "Cashmere" was released as the second promotional single from the album.

-"Falling to Pieces" was released as the third and final promotional single on 21 November 2018.